John Atwell (engineer): Life

-Born in Glasgow in 1911 the son of William Atwell (d.
-1953) and his wife, Sarah Workman, John Atwell attended Hyndland Secondary School in Glasgow.
-He then served an apprenticeship with Yarrow Shipbuilders in Scotstoun, Glasgow.
+John Atwell was born in Glasgow in 1911, the son of William Atwell (d.
+1953) and his wife, Sarah Workman.
+He was educated at Hyndland Secondary School in Glasgow before serving an apprenticeship with Yarrow Shipbuilders in Scotstoun.

-In 1939 he received an MSc from King's College, Cambridge (where he was a Caird Travelling Scholar).
-He then began working as a manager at Stewarts & Lloyds, who were one of Britain's largest shell manufacturers during the Second World War.
+In 1939, he was awarded an MSc from King's College, Cambridge, where he studied as a Caird Travelling Scholar.
+During the Second World War, he worked as a manager at Stewarts & Lloyds, one of the largest shell manufacturers in Britain at the time.

-In 1963, he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were Sir Samuel Curran, John Currie Gunn, Sir David Stirling Anderson and Frederick Malloch Bruce.
-From 1977 to 1982 he served as their Treasurer and from 1982 to 1985 was the President.
-In 1992 he was awarded the RSE Bicentenary Medal.
+Atwell was elected a Fellow of the Royal Society of Edinburgh in 1963.
+His proposers included Sir Samuel Curran, John Currie Gunn, Sir David Stirling Anderson, and Frederick Malloch Bruce.
+He served as Treasurer of the Society from 1977 to 1982 and as President from 1982 to 1985.
+In recognition of his service, he was awarded the Society’s Bicentenary Medal in 1992.

-From 1968 to 1970, he was Chairman of the Weir Group.
-In 1973 he received an honorary doctorate (LLD) from Strathclyde University.
+From 1968 to 1970, he served as Chairman of the Weir Group.
+He was awarded an honorary doctorate (LLD) by University of Strathclyde in 1973.

-He was awarded a CBE in 1970 and knighted by Queen Elizabeth II in 1976.
-He died in Glasgow.
-His remains were cremated.
+Atwell was appointed a Commander of the British Empire (CBE) in 1970 and was knighted by Queen Elizabeth II in 1976.
+He died in Glasgow; his remains were cremated.